Eye movements reveal sustainability interest: Students use eyetracking technology in study

 Tracking gazes with eyetracking technology

 By tracking eye movements with eyetracking technology, the students have attempted to understand whether participants have actually looked at the sustainability labeling, whether unconsciously or intentionally.
+The eyetracking equipment was loaned by the Retail Lab at the University of Borås.

 – We thought it was interesting to investigate the effects these logos have in the tourism industry, more specifically in the sustainability area," says Camilla Ghezzi.